-Coros Pace 2 review: price and availability
+Coros Pace 2 review: Price and availability

-Coros Pace 2 review: what's new
+Coros Pace 2 review: What's new

 As the name might suggest, the Coros Pace 2 is the second iteration of the Pace watch which was released almost exactly two years ago, an eternity in fitness wearable years.
-Since then, fitness tech went through a lot of changes and the top running watches come choke-full of casual and hardcore features, not to mention all the sensors on board that get more and more sophisticated as time goes by.
+Since then, fitness tech went through a lot of changes and the top running watches come choke-full of casual and hardcore features, not to mention all the sensors onboard that get more and more sophisticated as time goes by.

 However, it is the battery that received the biggest update: the Pace 2 can last up to 30 hours in GPS mode and 60 hours in UltraMax mode as opposed to the Pace's 25 and 50 hours, respectively.
 This is most likely due to the more efficient GPS chip as the standby battery life has actually decreased: it went from 30 to 20 days.
 Not like anyone will buy a fitness watch for its great standby battery life, GPS performance is way more important.

-Coros Pace 2 review: ergonomics
+Coros Pace 2 review: Ergonomics

 One thing is for sure: the Pace 2 won't weigh your arm down.
 Coros claims that the Pace 2 is the lightest GPS running watch on the market right now and I think they might be right: the Coros Pace 2 weighs a mere 29 grams, 3 grams lighter than the already highly portable Garmin Forerunner 45S and Polar Unite, both of which weigh 32 grams.

 The silicon strap is flexible and has a hinged connection to the watch so it adapts to different wrist sizes better.
-Even if the strap breaks, since it uses a quick release mechanism, swapping them in and out won't be much of hassle.
+Even if the strap breaks, since it uses a quick-release mechanism, swapping them in and out won't be much of a hassle.
 The buttons have a similar layout as what I've seen on the Coros Vertix: there are only two of them on the right side of the case, one push button and one dial.

-Flicking through the menus as easy as turning the dial and in all fairness, this is a pretty intuitive way to navigate the Pace 2.
+Flicking through the menus is as easy as turning the dial and in all fairness, this is a pretty intuitive way to navigate the Pace 2.
 The direction in which the dial moves the widgets can also be changed in the menu so there are plenty of ways to customise the Pace 2 in a way that suits your preferences.

-Coros Pace 2 review: battery life
+Coros Pace 2 review: Battery life

 This is obviously not very accurate but this power saving option might come in handy for some.
-I can see a better use of this mode on trail running/adventure watches but surprisingly, Coros is very clear that the Pace 2 was not designed for trail runners, so much so that all trail running/off-road sport modes were removed from the watch.
+I can see better use of this mode on trail running/adventure watches but surprisingly, Coros is very clear that the Pace 2 was not designed for trail runners, so much so that all trail running/off-road sport modes were removed from the watch.

 Not saying the UltraMax mode can't be used elsewhere given the GPS signal issues (more on this later), this mode might become preferred to urban runners living in densely packed city centre environments.

-Coros Pace 2 review: screen
+Coros Pace 2 review: Display

 The display is 1.2" and has a resolution of 240 x 240 pixels and is capable of displaying 64 different colours.
 The Coros Pace 2 has an always-on memory pixel display which definitely helps saving on battery life but also looks rather okay too.

-Coros Pace 2 review: features
+Coros Pace 2 review: Features

-Coros Pace 2 review: sensors
+Coros Pace 2 review: Sensors

-Coros Pace 2 review: verdict
+Coros Pace 2 review: Verdict